 You can type ADCENTER in order to drag & drop blocks into your drawing.

-REGEN always after stretching the blocks in order to automatically update the tank
+REGEN always after stretching the blocks in order to automatically update the tank property data.

 You can use data extraction (Tools > Data extraction) for extracting attribute values to AutoCad or Excel.